Poetry and Poets

 Yes, please remember me.
 I pray most will remember me fondly however sadly I am sure there are those who remember me disdainfully.
 In my heart I know I never did anything with malicious intent but sometimes spirits do not align.

-A saying I have adopted as a motto was this one my grandmother, Alease Andrews, wrote in my autograph book when I was 12…”In the garden of your heart, let me be a forget-me-not.”
+A saying I have adopted as a motto was this one my grandmother Alease, wrote in my autograph book when I was 12…”In the garden of your heart, let me be a forget-me-not.”

 Remember what you will, just remember.